Learn more about feline hypertension and book a blood pressure check today in West Yorkshire…

 Feline hypertension, also known as high blood pressure, commonly affects cats aged seven years or older.
 As your cat ages, the risk of developing hypertension increases.

-Hypertension can often go undetected until it is too late; that is why it is important to spot the signs early, avoiding long-term damage to your cat’s health and wellbeing.
+Hypertension in West Yorkshire can often go undetected until it is too late; that is why it is important to spot the signs early, avoiding long-term damage to your cat’s health and wellbeing.

 What are the main causes of feline hypertension?